 After you've satisfactorily configured your dropdown list in Google Sheets, click "Save".

 One interesting thing is that it does not have to end there.
 Colors are tools that are useful in data collection, as they help sort answers quicker.
 They could also engage users, especially children.
 If you plan to use your Google Sheet as a questionnaire for kids, or you simply what to make sorting data easier for yourself, you might consider color-coding your dropdown list.

 By using the "Conditional Formatting" option, you would be able to achieve this.
 Here's what you should do:

 Now that you are now well informed about how to create a drop-down list in Google Sheets try it out and fine-tune it to your preference!
+If you want to learn more tips and tricks, check this Google Sheets guide out.
 After some practice, you should be able to create a drop-down list in google sheets.

 Wendy is a data-oriented marketing geek who loves to read detective fiction or try new baking recipes.
 She writes articles on the latest industry updates or trends.

 Enter your email and get curated content straight to your inbox!